 While opiates are frequently prescribed, they signal a serious illness or accident to an underwriter.

-The levels of seriousness go as follows, starting with the least concerning and moving to the most.
+The levels of seriousness go as follows from least concerning to most.

 - Non-hobby/non-work related accident without lasting effects